kunal-mazumdar/sonarqube-JS/README.md

-This example demonstrates how to analyze a JavaScript project with the SonarQube Scanner.
+This example demonstrates how to analyze a JavaScript project with the SonarQube Scanner reusing an LCOV report.

 Prerequisites
 =============